Kristina01111000/Drws_site/README.md

 11/14
 - Get reworked body awareness text from him
- -> Make the email for the Dr M podcast, according to what dr w said
 - See if there is a way to see how many of the pdfs get downloaded
 - He might send me more testimonials for syracuse natural healing
 - Work on meet dr w link on the syracusenatural healing site